zhulin199628/APIDOC/En-Markdown/XCA_API.md

 #### Usage

-Call back function: When the connection status of XCA and server changes, it will be called.
+Call back function, When the connection status of XCA and server changes, it will be called.
 The connection status will be released by parameter (Type int)，connection succeeded：<strong>TRUE，</strong>disconnect：<strong>FALSE</strong>

 #### Parameters
 |Parameter name|Type|Description|